Vegan Cinnamon Rolls

 - Brown sugar – I recommend using light brown sugar.

-- Soy milk – It should be warm to touch, or between 110°F to 120°F if you have a thermometer.
-You can use another plant milk but I like soy milk for its high protein.
+- Soy milk – You can use another plant milk, like oat or cashew milk, but I like soy milk for its high protein.
+It should be warm to the touch, or between 110°F to 120°F if you have a thermometer.

 - Vegan butter – Melt the butter in the microwave or on the stovetop.